 Now the Building Performance of MBIE (Ministry of Business, Innovation and Employment).
 The Building Performance of MBIE manages the system that regulates building work in New Zealand and monitors its effectiveness.
 This includes reviewing the building legislation, the Building Code and producing documents to show how to comply with it.
 MBIE also monitors the performance of Building Consent Authorities (BCAs) and District and City Councils, and can investigate complaints.

 Go to Plans and Specifications

-A determination is a binding decision made by the Building and Housing, MBIE to solve disputes or questions about the rules that apply to buildings, how buildings are used, building accessibility, and health and safety.
-Visit the Building and Housing (MBIE) website for further information on this service.
+A determination is a binding decision made by the Building Performance, MBIE to solve disputes or questions about the rules that apply to buildings, how buildings are used, building accessibility, and health and safety.
+Visit the Building Performance (MBIE) website for further information on this service.